Section Navigation

 This enquiry builds upon what pupils learnt about Hitler (EQ3) and the Second World War (EQ5).
 It builds towards learning about the modern world at GCSE.

-Pupils learn about the tensest moments of the Cold War, such as the construction of the Berlin Wall and the Cuban Missile Crisis.
+Pupils learn about the tensest moments of the Cold War, such as the construction of the Berlin Wall and the Cuban Missile Crisis and come to a decision as to which event holds must significance.

 This enquiry builds upon what pupils learnt about the Stalin (EQ4) Second World War (EQ5).
 It builds towards learning about the modern world at GCSE.

-This enquiry builds upon what pupils learnt about the British Empire (Year 8 and EQ1).
-It builds towards learning about the modern world at GCSE.
+This enquiry builds upon what pupils learnt about the Cold War (EQ8).
+It builds towards learning about the politics and the modern world at GCSE.

 Assessment